VicenteMartiCentelles/CageCavityCalc/Windows_Installer.md

 A shortcut to CageCavityCalc-PyMOL will also be placed on the desktop for easy access.
 This version is recommended for users working in a Windows environment.

-Further information of the CageCavityCalc 1.0.5 Windows Installer is available on https://github.com/VicenteMartiCentelles/CageCavityCalc/releases/tag/v.1.0.5.WinInstaller
+Further information and step by step installation instruction of the CageCavityCalc 1.0.5 Windows Installer is available on https://github.com/VicenteMartiCentelles/CageCavityCalc/releases/tag/v.1.0.5.WinInstaller

 ```
  Open-Source PyMOL Copyright Notice